 How to make a plum cobbler

 - Start off by preparing the plums.
-Cut each plum in quarters and remove the stone (image 1 above).
+Cut each plum into quarters and remove the stone (image 1 above).

 - Place the flour, salt and sugar into a mixing bowl.
 Add the butter and rub it into the flour and sugar until the mixture resembles fine breadcrumbs (image 1 above).
 You can use your hands for this step, or just whizz the flour, sugar and butter in a food processor.